nickbrandt/GitLab/doc/administration/auth/oidc.md

 #### Troubleshooting Azure B2C

-- Ensure all occurrences of `yourtenant.onmicrosoft.com`, `ProxyIdentityExperienceFrameworkAppId`, and `IdentityExperienceFrameworkAppId` with your B2C tenant hostname and the respective client IDs in the XML policy files.
+- Ensure all occurrences of `yourtenant.onmicrosoft.com`, `ProxyIdentityExperienceFrameworkAppId`, and `IdentityExperienceFrameworkAppId` match your B2C tenant hostname and the respective client IDs in the XML policy files.

 - Add `https://jwt.ms` as a redirect URI to the app, and use the [custom policy tester](https://docs.microsoft.com/en-us/azure/active-directory-b2c/tutorial-create-user-flows?pivots=b2c-custom-policy#test-the-custom-policy).